wslifer/readMeGenerator/README.md

 # Read Me Generator
 ## Description
-  This app allows you to answer prompts to create a great read me for your projects.
+  This app allows you to create a readMe file for all of your projects using prompt in the node cli.
 ## Table of Contents
   * [Installation](##Installation )
   * [Usage](##Usage)